raspberrypilearning/getting-started-scratch/en/step_14.md

 Your second sprite has exactly the same code as your first sprite.
 Do not run the program until you have begun to alter the second sprite — you will not see the second sprite because it is sitting underneath the first sprite.

 --- /collapse ---

+Drag into a **backpack** costumes, sprites, sounds and scripts that you want to copy between projects:

 --- collapse ---